Our

 Founder/Director

-Lori Ryker is the founder and Executive Director of Artemis Institute.
-She is responsible for the development of the organization’s projects and programs, including Remote Studio and WIDLIFES.
-Lori is also the founder of studioryker, a design practice located in Livingston, Montana.
+Dr Ryker has also been a professor of architecture and, in private practice, is founder of studioryker, a design firm located in Livingston, Montana, a historic gateway to Yellowstone National Park.
 She has written three books, numerous essays and her design work and teaching philosophy has been published nationally and internationally.
+Her column, Switchbacks & Cairns, will appear regularly at Yellowstonian.
 A recipient of a Graham Foundation Grant, National Endowment for the Arts Fellowship, and a Montana Artist Innovation Award, Lori often serves as a juror and visiting faculty at universities.

-Trained as an architect and artist, Lori developed the core pedagogical focus of Remote Studio and the mission of Artemis Institute during the research for her PhD.
-Drawing from over ten years of teaching experience at universities and a belief in the need for immersive education and first-hand experience of the Earth, from 2000-2105 she taught Remote Studio in the Yellowstone Region to students from universities across North American and abroad.
+A graduate of the Harvard School of Design and trained as an architect and artist, Lori developed the core pedagogical focus of Remote Studio and the mission of Artemis Institute during the research for her PhD from Texas A & M University.
+Drawing from over ten years of teaching experience at universities and a belief in the need for immersive education and first-hand experience of natural environs, from 2000-2105 she led Remote Studio in the Yellowstone region to students from universities across North American and abroad.

 Her work for Artemis Institute is inspired by the need to draw out the best creative ideas to actively engage with and generate positive outcomes for the Earth and all of its inhabitants.